Recreational Cannabis Use By Teens Linked to Risk of Depression, Suicidality

 Numerous studies note that cannabis use can alter the development of the cerebral cortex, the brain’s center of reasoning and executive function, posing a risk to young people whose brains have not matured.
 Marijuana use in adolescence is associated with difficulty thinking, problem-solving, and reduced memory, as well as a risk of long-term addiction.

-“Exposing developing brains to dependency forming substances appears to prime the brain for being more susceptible to developing other forms of addiction later in life,” said senior study author Frances R Levin, MD, Kennedy-Leavy Professor of Psychiatry at Columbia and addiction psychiatrist, NewYork-Presbyterian/Columbia University Irving Medical Center.
+“Exposing developing brains to dependency-forming substances appears to prime the brain for being more susceptible to developing other forms of addiction later in life,” said senior study author Frances R Levin, MD, Kennedy-Leavy Professor of Psychiatry at Columbia and addiction psychiatrist, NewYork-Presbyterian/Columbia University Irving Medical Center.

 Dr. Levin, who directs Columbia’s Division of Substance Use Disorders, said mental health problems and cannabis use are closely linked.
-“Having depression or suicidality may drive teens to use cannabis as way to relieve their suffering,” she said.
+“Having depression or suicidality may drive teens to use cannabis as a way to relieve their suffering,” she said.
 “Concurrently, using cannabis likely worsens depressive and suicidal symptoms.”

 Growing legalization of recreational cannabis